-NOTICE!
 THE BASE OF EACH CARTRIDGE MUST BE FLUSH WITH THE REAR OF THE MAGAZINE.
 IF THE NOSE OF A CARTRIDGE PROTRUDES BEYOND THE FRONT OF THE MAGAZINE, IT COULD CAUSE FEEDING PROBLEMS OR INTERFERE WHEN INSERTING THE MAGAZINE INTO THE RIFLE.

-- 6 Reattach the magazine by inserting the small lip on the front of the magazine into the matching groove in the front of the floorplate.
-Snap the rear of the magazine firmly into place. - 7 After loading the magazine, swing the floorplate and loaded magazine upwards until retained by the magazine catch.
+6 Reattach the magazine by inserting the small lip on the front of the magazine into the matching groove in the front of the floorplate.
+Snap the rear of the magazine firmly into place.

+Remove the magazine by pushing on the ambidextrous magazine release.